-Art Outreach
+Arts Outreach

-In 2023, we were able to share our mission and vision through a City of Birmingham Community Arts Grant in partnership with Create Birmingham.
-With our grant partners, Woodlawn Neighborhood Association and muralist Dewon Moton, we used the funding to host Memorial Altar Box Classes for Birmingham residents.
-The classes offered opportunities to learn about the traditions of Día de los Muertos and to create a personal remembrance.
-Dewon Moton created a mural for the Día de los Muertos festival inspired by the community workshops.
-The Woodlawn Neighborhood Association helped coordinate outreach and workshop locations to maximize engagement across the city.
+In 2023, through a City of Birmingham Community Arts Grant in partnership with Create Birmingham, we were able to expand our Memorial Altar Box workshops.
+With our grant partners, Woodlawn Neighborhood Association and muralist Dewon Moton, we held workshops throughout the city aiming to reach more of Birmingham’s 99 neighborhoods.
+Each workshop offered opportunities to learn about the traditions of Día de los Muertos and to create a personal remembrance.
+Dewon created a commemorative mural for the Día de los Muertos festival that year and the Woodlawn Neighborhood Association helped coordinate outreach and community locations to maximize engagement across the city.

 Memorial Altar

-Box Class
+Box Workshops

 Class Schedule:

-Making a Memorial (Ofrenda)
+Making a Memorial (Ofrenda) Box

-What to expect at class
+What to Expect at the Workshop

 Making a memorial altar (ofrenda) for a lost loved one for the Day of the Dead is a creative and rewarding way to remember them.
 We recommend using a small box, like a cigar box or shoebox.
 Often a small altar box becomes the building block of A larger altar that you may want to create in the future.